Aeon is an online magazine of ideas and culture. We publish original essays and carefully selected documentary films

 Managing Director and Co-founder

 Paul has a background in finance and graduate qualifications in psychology and comparative religion.
 He has a particular interest in applying philosophy to everyday life.
-With the Aeon team he is developing several new projects including an interactive on-line forum.
+With the Aeon team he is developing several new projects including an on-line community for ideas.

 Editorial Director and Co-founder

 Brigid has a PhD in history and has taught environmental history, history of science and world history at various universities.
 She also has a graduate degree in anthropology and development studies from University College London.
-Brigid takes great pleasure in working closely with her writers and fellow editors on their craft.
 She can be found on twitter @brigidhains.

 Ed spent five years at The Daily Telegraph before moving to the Middle East to work on The National, where he was deputy editor on the Review section.
 He is interested in the philosophy of science, the history of political thought, and novels in which a dreamer wakes into a world transformed.
 He can be found on Twitter @ejklake.

 Ross is the former Science Editor at the Los Angeles Review of Books.
 He has written extensively about science and philosophy for several magazine publications, including The Atlantic, The Economist and Scientific American.
 His main interests are deep time, space science, and the phenomenology of nature.
 He lives in Washington, DC and can be found on Twitter @andersen.